Setiu Wetlands: Hydrology and ecosystem

+Flora and fauna

-The lowland areas forming the Setiu Wetlands contain a large swath of Melaleuca or "Gelam" trees (also known as paperbark tea-tree) that is rare in this country.
+The lowland areas forming the Setiu Wetlands contain a large swath of Melaleuca or Gelam trees (also known as paperbark tea-tree) that is rare in this country.
 The river basin also contains other kinds of coastal swamp and freshwater swamp forest such as nipa palms forest, Bruguiera forest, mixed mangrove forest, Lumnitzera forest, Rhizophora forest, Melaleuca forest, and Avicennia forest.
 Another feature of Setiu Wetlands is the presence of seagrass beds.

 The Wetlands is an area of high biodiversity and very hard to find.
 From a number of research carried out, 29 species of mammals, 161 species of birds, and 36 species of reptiles and amphibias are found.
 The Wetlands is also home to some endangered species such as river terrapin (Batagur affinis), Painted terrapin (Batagur borneoensis), and Green sea turtle (Chelonia mydas).
 Besides that, marine animals that includes various invertebrate species (annelid, nematodes and polychaetes), gastropoda species, and bivalvia species (clams, oysters, and mussels as examples), crustaceans are also available.
 About 37 fish species are discovered in this area, 18 being freshwater species while the rest are saltwater fish species that enter the Wetlands to reproduce.

+The Setiu Wetlands is also the only other location where a large colony of the Papilionanthe hookeriana, which is an orchid species, can be found.
+It is also known as Kinta weed and, as the name suggests, its other habitat is in the swamps of the Kinta Valley in Perak.
+This orchid species is protected in the state.
+Scientists from the Malaysian Agricultural Research and Development Institute (MARDI) have also discovered a new variety of the nepenthes rafflesiana, a type of pitcher plant in the wetlands.

 Culture

 Setiu Wetlands is a major aquaculture spot.
 The local residents are involved in brackish water cage culture, pond culture, pen culture and oyster farming.
 It is a large producer of grouper and oyster seeds.
 Other than that, the lagoon is also a natural harbour for fishing boats of the fishermen surrounding the area.
 Local industries at the local villages such as the production of seafood-based delicacies such as budu (fermented fish sauce), fish crackers, dried anchovies and belacan (shrimp paste).
 Small fishing boat-making industry is also carried out by the villagers.
+The locals also make handicrafts from kercut and nipah, long-stemmed grass that grows wild in swampy areas.

 Setiu Wetlands State Park

-The Government of Terengganu has stated that the park will be gazetted as the first State Park in Terengganu in 2015 (although Terengganu has a national park within its boundary, and a few marine parks).
-The decision to create the State Park comes due to biological diversity of the area, the protection of the natural environment, and the potentials for ecotourism.
-The early phase of the park will involve an area the size of 400 hectares.
+The Government of Terengganu stated that the park would be gazetted as the first State Park in Terengganu in 2015 (although Terengganu has a national park within its boundary, and a few marine parks).
+The decision to create the State Park came due to biological diversity of the area, the protection of the natural environment, and the potentials for ecotourism.
+The early phase of the park involved an area the size of 400 hectares.
+On 10 May 2018, the Terengganu State Government officially declared Setiu Wetlands as the first state park in Terengganu, which was named as Setiu Wetlands State Park.